Beugró: DVD release

 The first two seasons have been published on DVD so far.
 Their distributor is Universal Music.
 First season 2 was released on October 8, 2009 on 4 DVDs, containing all fourteen episodes and cut scenes along with the pilot episode as extra.
 Season 1 came out next on March 30, 2010 on 3 DVDs with all thirteen episodes and a making-of and cut scenes as extra.
 They are both region 0, 4:3 PAL with stereo sound.

 Guest performers

 The show has featured several guest performers.
 In seasons 1-3, they were mostly well-known actors and actresses and were called simply guest performers.
 Season 1 and 2 had two each, while season 3 had five, one of them Csaba Debreczeny who became regular from season 5.
-Season 4 didn't have any guest, while season 5 and 6 had four and five, respectively, called stand-ins of Stand-In.
-In season 5 they were well-known TV personalities (not actors) while in season 6 young or less-know actors.
+Season 4 didn't have any guests, while season 5 and 6 had four and five, respectively, called stand-ins or Stand-In.
+In season 5 they were well-known TV personalities (not actors) while in season 6 young or less-known actors.
 Season 7 featured six contestants for the sixth Beugró-actor.